WalidKrifi/radar/README.md

 ### Introduction
-Radar is a java agent, its objective is to instrument the code to report execution metrics.
+Radar is a lightweight java agent with objective is to instrument the code to report execution metrics.
-Based on his pre-main Radar will inject byte-code when loading classes.

 ### Getting started
 - Build Radar locally with maven :